dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 ### Weak references

-_Weak reference_ is an object which holds to its _target_ in a manner that does not prevent runtime system from reclaiming the referenced object when it becomes _weakly reachable_ or, in other words, reachable only through weak references.
+_Weak reference_ is an object which holds to its _target_ in a manner that does not prevent runtime system from reclaiming the referenced object when no future expression evaluation not relying on weak references or `Expando` instances can end up evaluating to that object.

-When an object is deemed _weakly reachable_ all `WeakRef` objects referencing it are cleared and the object is eligible for reclamation.
+When an object referenced by a weak reference is reclaimed, the reference itself is cleared.

 ### Finalization